bonitasoft/bonita-doc/md/special-users.md

 * username: `install`
 * password: `install`

-If you modify these values before the first start of the platform, the new values will be the default values for all tenants that will be created in the future, including the default tenant.

 ## Guest user
 With enterprise editions, it is possible to allow public access to some living applications (without the need to sign in to Bonita).
 When accessing a public application without any active session on Bonita platform the user will be automatically logged in with a guest user account.